 Central Vietnam and destinations such as Hoi An, Nha Trang, and Dalat are the best options in June.
 Saigon and other places will be getting plenty of rain.
 Hanoi and the north also receive their share of storms in June, putting a serious damper on the trekking around Sapa.

 Japan in June

 The Japanese archipelago is spread across a wide swath of the Pacific, so climate varies depending on latitude.

 June is a rainy month for Tokyo.
 The heavy showers do little to cool down rising temperatures.
-Expect very hot, muggy afternoons in the city dotted with thunderstorms.
+Expect very hot, muggy afternoons in the city.
+Thunderstorms will pop up frequently.

 Occasionally, tropical storms and big weather phenomenons shake things up in the region.
 Vietnam and Japan are especially susceptible.
 If a big storm moves in to spin for a while, all bets are off.